allegro/grunt-maven-plugin/README.md

 **grunt-maven-plugin** plugin allows to integrate **Grunt** tasks into **Maven** build process. [**Grunt**](http://gruntjs.com/) is the JavaScript task runner utility. **grunt-maven-plugin** works on both Windows and \*nix systems.

+**grunt-maven-plugin** comes with unique Maven+Grunt Integrated Workflow which removes all impediments present when trying to build project using two different build tools.

+*Version 1.2.0 intorduces new set of tasks for Maven+Grunt Integrated Workflow.
+If you were using earlier versions, please consult [migration guide](https://github.com/allegro/grunt-maven-plugin/wiki/Migrating-from-1.1.x-to-1.2.x) before upgrading.*

 ## Prerequisites

 The only required dependency is [**nodejs**](http://nodejs.org/) with **npm**.
 Globally installed [**grunt-cli**](http://gruntjs.com/getting-started) is optional and preferred, but not necessary, as installing custom node modules can be problematic in some environments (ex.
 CI servers).
 Additional configuration is needed when using local **grunt-cli**.

 grunt-maven-plugin is compatible with JDK 6+ and Maven 3+.

+## Motivation

+**grunt-maven-plugin** came to life because I needed a good tool to integrate Maven and Grunt.
+By good i mean not just firing off **grunt** process, but a tool that would respect rules from both backend (Maven) and frontend (Grunt) worlds.
+No *node_modules* in Maven sources, no Maven *src/main/webapp/..* paths in *Gruntfile.js*.

+**grunt-maven-plugin** allows you to create a usual NPM/Grunt project that could be built and understood by any Node developer, and put it somewhere inside Maven project.
+It can be extracted at any time and nothing should break.
+On the other side backend developers don't need to worry about pesky *node_modules* wandering around src/ - all dependencies, generated sources and deliverables live in dedicated **target-grunt** directory, doing this part of build the Maven way.

 ## Usage